OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 Without the event-based activation feature, a user has to explicitly launch an add-in to complete their tasks.
 This feature enables your add-in to run tasks based on certain events, particularly for operations that apply to every item.
 You can also integrate with the task pane and UI-less functionality.
 At present, the supported events are as follows.

-- Compose a new message (includes reply, reply all, and forward)
+- `OnNewMessageCompose`: On composing a new message (includes reply, reply all, and forward)
-- Create a new appointment
+- `OnNewAppointmentOrganizer`: On creating a new appointment

 By the end of this walkthrough, you'll have an add-in that runs whenever a new message is created.